 I compiled these Buddha quotes to help you incorporate positivity into your life and be more aware of how negativity can try to sneak up on you.
-I'm hoping these quotes allow you to see a clearer picture of who you are, what you really want, and inspires you to take the steps to take to get there.
+I'm hoping these quotes allow you to see a clearer picture of who you are, and what you want, and inspire you to take steps to get there.

-Be proactive and MAKE THINGS HAPPEN in your life, especially when the little voice inside your head is sabotaging you or encouraging you to accept all foolishness the Debbie Downers are spewing.
-Negativity blocks the brain from moving forward by making you second guess yourself, get anxiety and incur stress that stagnates you from reaching your life goals.
+Be proactive and MAKE THINGS HAPPEN!
+Sidestep the little voice inside your head from sabotaging you by selecting a Buddha quote that resonates with you.
+Remember, negativity blocks the brain from moving forward by making you second guess yourself, become anxious, and increase the stress that stops you from reaching your life goals.
+Refocusing on some inspirational words from the quotes below shifts your mindset back to positive and potential action.

-Remember the value of learning from other people's experiences and gathering insights from their highs and lows to strategize a path to reaching your goal and move ahead with your life plans.
+Remember the value of learning from other people's experiences and gathering insights from their highs and lows to strategize a path to reaching your goal and moving ahead with your life plans.

 Keep your eye on the goal, find creative ways to keep going, and eventually, you will achieve small changes, leading to micro goals and then your ultimate life goals!